DataDog/documentation/content/en/dashboards/scheduled_reports.md

 Images generated in reports show all data regardless of granular read restrictions.
 Datadog recommends limiting the report permissions to users who have no granular read restrictions on data.
 To grant a user the **Dashboard Report Write** permission, create a new role with the **Dashboards Report Write** permission turned on and assign the user to this role.
 Alternatively, assign the **Admin** role to this user.
 To learn about managing roles and permissions, see [User Management][17].

 {{< img src="dashboards/scheduled_reports/dashboard_permissions.png" alt="A screenshot of an individual user's permissions from within the organization settings page.
-The dashboards report write permission is highlighted under the dashboards section" style="width:100%;" >}}
+The dashboards report write permission is highlighted under the dashboards section" style="width:90%;" >}}

 Users with the Admin role or **Org Management** permission can enable or disable the scheduled reports feature for an account from the **Settings** tab under [Public Sharing][15] in **Organization Settings**.

-{{< img src="dashboards/scheduled_reports/report_management.png" alt="The Report Management setting under the Settings tab in Public Sharing within Organization Settings in Datadog with the setting Enabled" style="width:100%;" >}}
+{{< img src="dashboards/scheduled_reports/report_management.png" alt="The Report Management setting under the Settings tab in Public Sharing within Organization Settings in Datadog with the setting Enabled" style="width:90%;" >}}

 ## Supported widget types

+{{< img src="dashboards/scheduled_reports/scheduled_report_pdf_2024-04-18.png" alt="Example of a scheduled report pdf file with static view of the widgets" style="width:80%;" >}}

 The following widget types are supported: